Why Your Car Hesitates When Accelerating From Stop: 11 Reasons

-If a faulty throttle position sensor is indeed the culprit that makes your car hesitates when accelerating from stop, you should have it inspected right away.
+If a faulty throttle position sensor is indeed the culprit that makes your car hesitate when accelerating from stop, you should have it inspected right away.
 When your engine is not receiving the correct air-fuel ratio for proper function, it is working below optimal efficiency.
 The result is inevitably lower fuel economy and will cause damage to your engine, reducing its lifespan.

-8. Exhaust Gas Recirculation (EGR) valve
+8. Exhaust gas recirculation (EGR) valve

-The role of the EGR valve is to recirculate exhaust generated during the engine’s combustion back into the combustion cycle to be reburned, thereby reducing the engine’s temperature and lowering the production of poisonous nitrous oxide.
+The role of the EGR valve is to recirculate exhaust generated during the engine’s combustion back into the combustion cycle to be burned, thereby reducing the engine’s temperature and lowering the production of poisonous nitrous oxide.

 A stuck or faulty EGR valve also increases emissions as well as the engine’s temperature, and a heated engine will never perform optimally or will not last very long.
 This problem can over time lower your car’s mileage and shorten the lifespan of the engine.
 That’s why car manufacturers recommend cleaning the EGR valve and passages every 50,000 miles or fewer.

-9. Coil Pack
+9. Coil pack

-10. Oxygen Sensor
+10. Oxygen sensor

-The job of the oxygen sensors or O2 sensors is to monitor the oxygen content of the exhaust in proportion to the other gases and sends this data to the engine control unit for emissions control and fuel-metering decisions.
+The job of the oxygen sensors or O2 sensors is to monitor the oxygen content of the exhaust in proportion to the other gases and send this data to the engine control unit for emissions control and fuel-metering decisions.
 This component is located in the exhaust stream, usually with one closer to the exhaust manifold and one further down the exhaust pipe.

-In other words, the data from the oxygen sensor contributes to precise engine timing, combustion intervals, and correct air to fuel ratio.
+In other words, the data from the oxygen sensor contributes to precise engine timing, combustion intervals, and correct air-to-fuel ratio.

-Therefore, a failed O2 sensor will throw off fuel calculation and fuel delivery, causing your engine to run rich, that is the engine is receiving too much fuel and too little air.
-Such incorrect air-fuel ratio will affect the engine’s ability to generate enough power to accelerate smoothly.
+Therefore, a failed O2 sensor will throw off fuel calculation and delivery, causing your engine to run rich, that is the engine is receiving too much fuel and too little air.
+Such an incorrect air-fuel ratio will affect the engine’s ability to generate enough power to accelerate smoothly.
 Another symptom of a failed O2 sensor is a strong smell of gasoline, especially when idling, and possibly an illuminated Check Engine Light.